William Joyce: Execution

 Joyce went to his death unrepentant.
 He allegedly said:

-"In death as in life, I defy the Jews who caused this last war, and I defy the power of darkness which they represent.
+In death as in life, I defy the Jews who caused this last war, and I defy the power of darkness which they represent.
 I warn the British people against the crushing imperialism of the Soviet Union.
 May Britain be great once again and in the hour of the greatest danger in the West may the standard be raised from the dust, crowned with the words – 'You have conquered nevertheless.'
-I am proud to die for my ideals and I am sorry for the sons of Britain who have died without knowing why."
+I am proud to die for my ideals and I am sorry for the sons of Britain who have died without knowing why.

 "You have conquered nevertheless" was presumably a reference to "UND IHR HABT DOCH GESIEGT" ("and you have won nevertheless"), a phrase inscribed on the reverse side of the Blood Order medal.
 Other sources refer to his having said, "May the swastika be raised from the dust."

 Joyce was executed on 3 January 1946 at Wandsworth Prison, aged 39.
 He was the penultimate person hanged for a crime other than murder in the UK.
 The last was Theodore Schurch, executed for treachery the following day at Pentonville Prison.
 In both cases, the hangman was Albert Pierrepoint.
 Joyce died "an Anglican, like his mother, despite a long and friendly correspondence with a Roman Catholic priest who fought hard for William's soul".
-The scar on Joyce's face split wide open because of the pressure applied to his head upon his drop from the gallows.
+The scar on Joyce's face split open from the pressure applied to his head upon his drop from the gallows.